maxim-kravets/telegram_post_parser_2/README.md

-# Posts message to telegram chat
+# Parse messages from telegram channels